 The department of physics highly recommends that students gain international experience during their course of studies.
 It is possible to complete a semester studying or conducting research abroad at one of our numerous European partner universities as part of the EU mobility program ERASMUS.

 The faculty maintains research and teaching collaborations with a number of non-European universities as well.
 Advanced students, for example, have the opportunity to apply for study or research abroad at the renowned Tokyo Institute of Technology or at the University of California in Davis.

 An extraordinary experience is guaranteed with the summer program at the European Research Centre CERN in Switzerland.
 There, several RWTH physics institutes conduct research on the Large Hadron Collider and have, among others, played a part in the discovery of the Higgs Boson particle.
 Students of RWTH are given the opportunity to actively participate in ongoing scientific projects for the duration of a few weeks.

-Another possibility for gaining international experience is given by participating in research activities as part of the RWTH program UROP Abroad, which supports stays at partner universites in Northamerica, or as part of an IDEA League Research Grant at IDEA League universities.
-This collaboration exists between RWTH and TU Delft, ETH Zürich, and Chalmers Göteborg.
+Another possibility for gaining international experience is given by participating in research activities as part of the RWTH program UROP Abroad, which supports stays at partner universities in North America, or as part of an IDEA League Research Grant at IDEA League universities.
+This collaboration exists between RWTH and TU Delft, ETH Zürich, and Chalmers Goteborg.